 - feeding issues (these can occur with solids and breastfeeding)

 - noticeable tugging of the ears

-But remember mom, every baby is unique.
 No one teething experience will be the same.
-And thankfully, there are steps we can take to try and appease our poor, pitiful teething tots.
+Thankfully, there are steps we can take to try to soothe our poor, pitiful teething tots.
 Here are a few tips and tricks for combatting teething, plus one of my favorite baby+mama products on the face of the planet!

 1. Take a Chomp Out of Teething Pain with Chewbeads.